gokyuzugokturk/igotek-xnt-miner/README.md

 SET POWER LIMIT: 115.0 W [Not Supported]
 You can see this error if you use Laptop GPUs.
 No problem, you can set overclocks except PL.
 Just dismiss the error.

+Intel(R) Celeron(R) CPU G1610 is so weak to mine XNT Anyway, you can mine XNT but you can see cpu stops confirming shares sometimes.
+Just dont plug too many GPU if you use this type weak CPU.

 *****

 Dev + Pool Fee: %10